-One of our favorites that make subway tile have a whole new look!
+One of our favorites that give subway tile whole new look!
 The tiles are diagonal and create a cool pattern.
 It makes any wall pop and works as an accent wall.
 We do the herringbone pattern a lot for our own homes and for clients floor tile.
 It’s a classic and I don’t think will ever go out of style.
 For the project below, we used handmade tile to create this herringbone pattern and it added a unique element this kitchen refresh.
 See the full before and after HERE.

 11. Stacked Horizontal – Alternating

 Just like the stacked vertical alternating, alternate the tiles horizontally.
 This is more of a classic look, yet still creates a unique pattern that looks great in a laundry room or bathroom.

 12. Herringbone at 45 degrees

 For this look, take #10 and rotate it 45 degrees.
 This is a good pattern for a smaller bath or kitchen because it keeps your eyes moving throughout the room making it seem bigger.
 It’s also a great way to draw the eye around the room or direct attention to a specific element in the space.